gvwilson/sensibleadventures/coriandel/coriandel.md

 "Saints in sandals, would you lighten up?
 I was just spouting."

 "No, I'm serious, what did you mean?
-And don't just sigh at me and give me that 'I'm so tired' look.
+And don't just sigh at me and give me that look.
 I really want to know."

 "Really?"